Groovy

 Send email via Ant

-Please note: Sending the email is not part of the transaction, but is executed immediately and regardless of the success of the transaction.
+Please note: Sending the e-mail is not part of the transaction, but is carried out immediately and independently of the success of the transaction.

 Snippet